BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/compatibility-framework.md

 ## Utilizing CF API Directly

-> If you are already using the JSON Configuration Method (*Recommended*), you don't need to do this.
+> If you are already using the JSON Configuration Method (*Recommended*) mentioned above, you don't need to do this.
 {.is-warning}

 To use the CF's API, be sure you have your mod [set up for the Script Extender](https://github.com/Norbyte/bg3se/blob/1e5009ea8bb619341bf394543bcfdb3c9ffe3a9f/API.md#getting-started).
 Adjacent to your `BootstrapClient.lua` and `BootstrapServer.lua` files, create a file titled `InitCompatabilityFramework.lua`.
 In your `BoostrapClient.lua` file, paste the following: